The following are some of the most often questions asked by clients about California spousal support.

 Under U.S. Federal law, spousal support obligations are generally non-dischargeable in bankruptcy.

-Q: How does payment of spousal support affect tax filings?
+Q: How does payment of support affect tax filings?

 The paying spouse can claim a deduction for spousal support payments which are taxed as income to the former spouse.